-Checkpoint Charlie is located in the heart of a historical Berlin neighborhood called Friedrichstadt.
-Named after the Prussian king Frederick I, this neighborhood is located between Mitte and Kreuzberg and the area started being established around 1691.
+Checkpoint Charlie is located in the heart of a historical Berlin neighbourhood called Friedrichstadt.
+Named after the Prussian king Frederick I, this neighbourhood is located between Mitte and Kreuzberg, and the area started being established around 1691.

-Friedrichstadt was part of the third expansion of Berlin and the streets were designed in a unusually geometric style that wasn’t popular at the time.
-Around 1710, the area was incorporated as a part of a new Berlin and this is one of the many reasons why the area around Checkpoint Charlie is so interesting for people visiting the german capital.
+Friedrichstadt was part of the third expansion of Berlin, and the streets were designed in an unusually geometric style that wasn’t popular at the time.
+Around 1710, the area was incorporated as a part of a new Berlin.
+This is one of the many reasons why the area around Checkpoint Charlie is so interesting for people visiting the German capital.

 If you follow North at Checkpoint Charlie, this is what you can do.